automorphism88/snapraid-btrfs/README.md

 `snapraid-btrfs`.

 ### Q: Can I restore a previous snapshot?
-A: Just like with "vanilla" snapraid, a fix can only restore the array to the state that it was in at the time of the last sync.
-This is because the parity files can only correspond to one snapshot at a time, and is a fundamental limitation of snapraid due to its file-based nature.
+A: Just like with "vanilla" SnapRAID, a fix can only restore the array to the state that it was in at the time of the last sync.
+This is because the parity files can only correspond to one snapshot at a time, and is a fundamental limitation of SnapRAID due to its file-based nature.

 The purpose of `snapraid-btrfs` is simply to ensure that modifying the array after a sync doesn't delete any of the data that would be required for the